anataliocs/NFT-Standards/README.md

 Now, let's configure our Truffle set up.
 This will allow us to connect Truffle to Infura and access the Ethereum Network.

-This particular network, `mumbai`, is test network.
-Test networks are used to deploy contract for testing for free.
-This allows developers to experiment with contracts conditions that mirror the Ethereum Mainnet where Ether is worth real money.
+This particular network, `Mumbai`, is a test network.
+Test networks are used to deploy a contract for testing for free.
+This allows developers to experiment with contract conditions that mirror the Ethereum Mainnet where Ether is worth real money.

 Open `truffle.config.js` and modify `truffle-config.js` with the following code: